TempleEight/temple-docs/TempleEight/docs/arch/system.md

 import useBaseUrl from '@docusaurus/useBaseUrl';

-On top of generating service-level application code, Temple produces orchestration configuration to enable executing the services together as a whole system.
+On top of generating service-level application code, Temple produces orchestration configuration files to enable executing the services together as a whole system.
 This guide will take you through how a Temple generated application is designed on the super-service level.
 We'll look at how the system is organised and how it changes with more advanced features.